Debt-to-equity ratio formula

 This result means the company uses twice as much debt as equity to finance its assets, indicating a leverage ratio of 2:1.

-This metric is integral to working capital management as it helps in assessing how much of a company's short-term operational needs can be met by using long-term financing sources.
+This metric is integral to working capital management it helps in assessing how much of a company's short-term operational needs can be met by using long-term financing sources.
 Effective management of this ratio ensures that the company maintains a balance between its debt and equity, thus optimising its capital structure for better financial health and operational flexibility.

 How to calculate debt to equity ratio?